Quantum determinism and completeness restored by indistinguishability and long-time particle detection: The inadequacy of the Born rule for single events

-At the time of the formulation of the Born rule in 1926 \cite{Born1926}, physicists and chemists ambitioned and managed to gain a detailed knowledge and understanding of the electronic structures of atoms and molecules, neglecting the effects of the apparatus upon measurement of a system's quantum properties.
-Contributions of other authors, including von Neumann\cite{vonNeumann1932}, Dirac\cite{Dirac1927}, and Jordan\cite{Jordan1927a,Jordan1927b}, which adhere to the probabilistic interpretation of quantum mechanics, made the Born rule a postulate of quantum mechanics \cite{proof}.
-As this rule is still used nowadays, the dichotomy between the object of study and the measurement device persists; and it is legitimate to a why a detector during measurement is not described as a quantum system together with the object of study.
+With the Born rule remaining at the heart of most theoretical approaches in quantum physics, the dichotomy between the object of study and the measurement device persists; and it is legitimate to ask why a detector during measurement is not described as a quantum system together with the object of study.
 Moreover, for single microscopic event (or individual) measurements, the use of this rule is questionable.